sixteenmillimeter/contact_printer/notes/residency_report.md

 Many artist-run film labs and individual filmmakers who work with small gauge analog film do not have access to large-footprint commercial machines and lack the space and maintenance resources to keep them.

-Since information about commercially-developed equipment is guarded, expensive or even lost to time, starting a project from the principles of free, open-source software (FOSS) gives it a better chance to exist in the open where others can freely access it and improve upon it's development without the risk of violating patents or copyright.
+Since information about commercially-developed equipment is guarded, expensive or even lost to time, starting a project from the principles of free, open-source software (FOSS) gives it a better chance to exist in the open where others can freely access it and improve upon its development without the risk of violating patents or copyright.

 By designing a desktop-scale contact printer, in the spirit of the Uhler Cine Printer, artists who make short films can utilize it for making tests, work prints and even release-quality prints without the need to work with large amounts of film at a time.
 Filmmakers who work with hand-processed film in a small darkroom can process and then print on a printer not much larger than a laptop.